byjg/php-swagger-test/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/byjg/php-swagger-test/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/byjg/php-swagger-test/?branch=master)

 A set of tools for test your REST calls based on the OpenApi specification using PHPUnit.
-Currently this library supports the specifications `2.0` and `3.0`.
+Currently, this library supports the OpenApi specifications `2.0` (former swagger) and `3.0`.
+Some features like callbacks and links weren't implemented.

 PHP Swagger Test can help you to test your REST Api.
 You can use this tool both for Unit Tests or Functional Tests.